francesco-paolo-donofrio/francesco-paolo-donofrio/README.md

 ## Hi There!

 Welcome to my personal GitHub page!
-I'm Francesco, a developer passionate about pizza and programming 😄.
+I'm Francesco, a Full Stack Web Developer passionate about pizza and programming 😄.

+During my training, I delved into the use of Frontend and Backend technologies such as HTML, CSS, JavaScript, Vite.js, Vue.js, and Node.js, as well as MySQL, PHP, and Laravel.

+This intensive program allowed me to address gaps in various frameworks and fueled my enthusiasm for new technologies.

+After completing my studies, I've dedicated myself full-time to programming, constantly honing my skills and exploring new technologies, while also staying active as a sports enthusiast and a passionate cook.

 ---